Asheq/public-notes/vim/operations.md

         - gj
         - gk

 - All LINEWISE MOTIONS are INCLUSIVE.
-In other words, an OPERATION using a LINEWISE MOTION includes the last line (towards the end of the buffer) that was moved over.
+In other words, an OPERATION using a LINEWISE MOTION includes the last line (towards the end of the buffer).

 # OPERATIONS with TEXT OBJECTS
 - An OPERATION using a LINEWISE TEXT OBJECT affects all the characters on the start line and end line (and on all the lines between them), including the newlines.
 An OPERATION using a CHARWISE TEXT OBJECT affects just the start character and end character (and all the characters between them).